cjw612/Flood_Analysis/README.md

-# Flood Damage Analysis from 2019 to 2023 in Taiwan
+# 2019 to 2023 Taiwan Flood Damage Estimation
 Analysis of flood data from 2019 - 2023 in Taiwan

 ![Flood Map](assets/flood_map.jpg)